MilanStaffehl/TNG-Cluster-paper/README.md

 ## Recreating figures

-Below is a list of commands to fully recreate all figures of Staffehl et al. (2025), provided the corresponding data has been generated previously.
+Below is a list of commands to fully recreate all figures of Staffehl et al. (2025), provided the base data has been generated as described in the preceding section.

 Alongside the Python command to run the script, the slurm job submission batch scripts are provided.
 They are always located in the directory of the script in a `batch` subdirectory.
 Not every script requires execution on clusters, so not every command is accompanied by a batch script.